r4c3/raquent.in/content/posts/the-booklist.md

 - **Engineering a Compiler** by Keith Cooper and Linda Torczon
 - **Introduction to Probability and Statistics for Engineers and Scientists** by Sheldon Ross
 - **Linux Kernel Development** by Robert Love
-- **Parallel and Concurrent Programming in Haskell** by Simon Marlow
 - **Operating Systems: Three Easy Pieces** by Andrea and Remzi Arpaci-Dusseau
 - **Introduction to Linear Algebra** by Gilbert Strang
 - **Pearls of Functional Algorithm Design** by Richard Bird